 The Call to Serve

-Hailing from Grays Creek Township south of Fayetteville, North Carolina, Jones always loved the outdoors.
+Hailing from Cross Creek Township just outside of Fayetteville, North Carolina, Jones always loved the outdoors.
 His participation in FFA during high school planted the seeds of his future career aspirations.

 Following high school, Jones entered the US Navy.